-By using our hard money loan calculator, you can determine the price of a potential loan, along with its associated costs.
+Our hard money loan calculator offers insight into the potential price of a loan, along with any associated costs.
 You can find out your monthly payment, total interest expenses based on how quickly you can repay the loan, and other closing costs that need to be paid in connection with the loan.

-If you’re unfamiliar with what you should enter in the calculator, we’ve provided a brief description of common terms below.
+If you’re unfamiliar with what you should enter into our simple hard money loan calculator, I’ve provided a brief description of common terms below.

-This is the amount that you expect to borrow from the lender, and each has its own guidelines for minimum and maximum amounts.
+This is the amount you expect to borrow from the lender, and each lender has its own guidelines for minimum and maximum amounts.
 The loan amount can also be determined by a lender’s required down payment.
-The required down payment can be determined by one of the following methods:
+Generally, this can be determined by one of the following methods:

 - Loan to value (LTV): The LTV ratio is calculated as your loan amount divided by the purchase price or appraised value of the property, whichever is less.